 |Severity and/or complications ||Meningitis, encephalitis, pancreatitis, orchitis, oophoritis ||Bacterial superinfection, encephalitis, keratitis, reactivation of tuberculosis, subacute sclerosing panencephalitis (rare) || |

 |Aplastic crisis (in chronica hemolytic diseases), arthritis, arthralgias || |

 |Fetal infection ||Noa ||Noa ||Yes—multiple defects ||Yes—stillbirth, fetal hydrops ||Noa |

 |Vaccine ||Live attenuated ||Live attenuated ||Live attenuated ||No ||No |

 Enveloped, negative sense single-stranded RNA virus with hemagglutinating and neuraminidase activity (HN) and fusion protein F

 Mumps virus is a paramyxovirus, and only one major antigenic type is known.
 Like fellow members of its genus, it contains a single-stranded, negative-sense RNA genome, and a nucleocapsid that is surrounded by a matrix protein followed by a lipid bilayer envelope (see Figure 9–4).
 Two glycoproteins are on the surface of the envelope; one mediates hemagglutination and neuraminidase (HN) activity, and the other is responsible for viral lipid membrane fusion (F) to the host cell.
 Similar to other paramyxoviruses, mumps virus initiates infection by attachment of the HN spike to sialic acid on the cell surface, and F protein promotes fusion with the plasma membrane.
-It replicates in the cytoplasm by using its own RNA-dependent RNA polymerase, and the progeny viruses are released by budding from the cell membranes.
-Details about ...
+It replicates in the cytoplasm by using its own RNA-dependent RNA polymerase, and the progeny viruses are released by budding from the cell ...